-Thousands of Clickworkers record voice commands used to control car infotainment systems.
-These are then transcribed and analyzed, providing the manufacturer with significant speech recognition training data needed to program and optimize the speech recognition software.
+Thousands of Clickworkers record voice commands which are used to control car infotainment systems.
+These are then transcribed and analyzed, providing the manufacturer with significant speech recognition training data, which is needed to program and optimize their speech recognition software.

 The users must often enter their commands several times before the system reacts to the entry correctly and displays the desired information.
 This is time-consuming for the user and distracting while driving.